Give Baby Up for Adoption in Massachusetts

 The relationship between birth and adoptive families is a special one that often lasts a lifetime.
-When you’re giving baby up for adoption in Massachusetts, you’ll be choosing the adoptive family and deciding how much post-adoption contact you’re comfortable with.
+When you’re giving a baby up for adoption in Massachusetts, you’ll be choosing the adoptive family and deciding how much post-adoption contact you’re comfortable with.

 “Will I Have Contact with My Child and Their Family After the Adoption?”